We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 • STDCheck: This company also sells panel tests.
 People can choose from a 9- or 10-panel test.
 It also provides an early HIV detection test, which can detect HIV 11 days after exposure.
 People can get their results within 2 days, and follow-up consultations are available.

 Some people may feel nervous talking about their STI results and may not know which questions to ask.
-Below are some examples that may help people have a discussion with a healthcare professional about their results.
+Below are some examples that may help people discuss with a healthcare professional about their results.

 • Will the STI have any short- or long-term effects on my body?